 Create a Fake Prezi Next Path with Zoom Areas

-With zoom areas you can keep your head above water and force Prezi Next to move more like Prezi Classic.
+With zoom areas, you can keep your head above water and force Prezi Next to move more like Prezi Classic.
 To make this work you’ll need to place all your content on the overview.
 That’s right – you’ll have no topics at all – just a bunch of content resting on top of the overview.
 Zoom areas will act as your stepping-stones.
 They hold the content and control the sequence.
 Instead of moving in and out of the stream, you glide smoothly across the surface from one stone to the next.
-The sequence of the zoom areas determine the Prezi Next path.
+The sequence of the zoom areas determines the Prezi Next path.
 When you use zoom areas in place of topics and subtopics you never have to get dunked into the water.

 How to Add Zoom Areas

 Zoom areas are considered one of the Prezi Next animations.
 Each new zoom area adds a step to your fake Prezi Next path.
 You can open the Animation sidebar from the main menu or the shortcut menu.
 Click the plus sign and select Add Zoom Area.
-A zoom area looks like a shaded rectangle on the screen.
+A zoomed area looks like a shaded rectangle on the screen.
 Move the rectangle over the content that you want to zoom to.
 Grab a corner to resize it.
 The size of the zoom area determines how much it zooms.
 You can even rotate a zoom area by dragging its corner while holding down Ctrl-Alt (Cmd for Mac).

 Changing the Sequence Through the Fake Prezi Next Path